Contribute to the DEVIUM Stack

-The PNC Stack is a collaborative, decentralized development stack that only gets more powerful as more people contribute.
-Code for the PNC Stack should follow the stack's design principles, which means it should be entirely open source and accessible for people to hack on, contribute to, and extend.
-The Pinnacle Chain Collective wins when it works together. ♥️✨
+The DEVIUM Stack is a collaborative, decentralized development stack that only gets more powerful as more people contribute.
+Code for the DEVIUM Stack should follow the stack's design principles, which means it should be entirely open source and accessible for people to hack on, contribute to, and extend.
+The DEVIUM Chain Collective wins when it works together. ♥️✨

 Component Contributions